Ward 3 Alderman Melissa Reimer

 GREETING FROM ALDERMAN REIMER (VIDEO)

-'WARD THREE UPDATE' INTERVIEW WITH ALDERMAN REIMER
+'WARD THREE UPDATE' INTERVIEW WITH ALDERMAN REIMER (VIDEO)

 In 2008 Melissa became a licensed Missouri Real Estate Agent and has maintained her sales license since then.
 She has been with Berkshire Hathaway Alliance Home Services Real Estate for several years and Prudential Alliance Real Estate prior to that.
 She is member of the National Association of Realtors®, the Missouri Association of Realtors® and the St. Louis Association of Realtors®.